harpertoken/autofix/README.md

 - **Web Client**: React-based editor with real-time text prediction.
 - **Server**: Node.js backend handling API requests and storage.

+## Test Release

+This is a test commit to trigger the release process.

 ## Installation

 1. Clone the repository: